 News Article from Existing Content

 A great way to inspire a News Article is through existing content online.
 It could be something that triggers your interest from a radio interview, a newspaper column, a tv snippet, a website, Twitter post, Facebook post, Instagram photo or podcast.
 You may hear an interview from a player that triggers off a train of thought, something unique.
 The key here is to create an original piece of content around that source.
-You must filter the source through The 1014 lens and reveal something original.
+You must filter the source through The 1014 Rugby lens and reveal something original.
 You must also reference the original content.
-Copyright online is a complex issue and we don’t want to take any chances.
-We will credit the original source and drive traffic back to it.
+Copyright online is a complex issue, and we don’t want to take any chances.
+We will credit the source and drive traffic back to it.

 An Opinion Article simply put, offers your opinion on a topic, your perspective.
 This is a long form article that can showcase your unique insight to any given sports topic.
 Here are a few topic examples.

 - How to get more people to play sport